katemv/secret-santa/README.md

 ### For Group Creators
 1. Click "Create Group" on the homepage
 2. Fill in group details (name, description, date, budget)
-3. Share the generated group code with participants
+3. Share the generated group code with members
-4. Monitor participants joining in the group dashboard
+4. Monitor members joining in the group dashboard
 5. Generate Secret Santa assignments when everyone has joined

-### For Participants
+### For Members
 1. Click "Join Group" on the homepage
 2. Enter the group code provided by the organizer
 3. Fill in your details and gift preferences